HL7/davinci-ecdx/input/intro-notes/ValueSet-cdex-POU-intro.md

 ### Using Not OtherWise Enumerated Codes

-Implicit in using the *Not OtherWise Enumerated Codes*:
+The *Not OtherWise Enumerated Codes*:
  - treatment-noa
  - payment-noa
  - operations-noa

-is that an existing concepts do not define the detailed POU and the implementer must supply an additional, alternate code.
+do not define the detailed POU, and the implementer must supply an additional, alternate code.
 The resource fragment below shows their use:

 {% include noe-fragment.md %}